Galley: Modern Query Optimization for Sparse Tensor Programs

-As a comparison point, we also implement two versions of each of these using the Finch compiler.
-The dense version uses a fully dense matrix to represent the feature matrix whereas the sparse version uses a sparse level for the features to compress the one-hot encoded features.
-Fig.~\ref{fig:ml_over_joins} shows that Galley is $2-100\times$ faster for all but one experiment.
-This performance improvement is derived from Galley pushing the computation into the definition of $X$.
-For example, linear regression inference is fundamentally a matrix-vector multiplication, and Galley pushes the vector multiplication all the way down to the feature matrices $S,P,O,$ and $C$.
-Note that we do not provide a dense implementation for the self-join query because it runs out of memory due to the highly sparse $i_1$, $i_2$ dimensions.
+We implement two versions of each of these using the Finch compiler.
+The dense version uses a dense feature matrix, and the sparse version uses CSR matrix to compress the one-hot encoding. \Ione{We also implemented two standard baselines; 1) using Pandas for the joins and Numpy for the linear algebra 2) using Polars for the joins and PyTorch for the linear algebra.
+The latter supports parallelism, so we've included parallel results for it as well (marking the parallel bars with P and serial bars with S).}

+These algorithms stress the ability of Galley to handle complex operators and combinations of sparse and dense inputs.
+The definitions of the feature tensors combine pointwise multiplication and addition, and algorithms like logistic regression and neural networks wrap these definitions in non-linear operators (e.g. relu and sigmoid) and aggregates.
+Further, while the line item tensor is highly sparse, both the feature and parameter tensors are moderately to fully dense.